The best laid schemes o’ Mice an’ Men…lea’e us nought but grief an’ pain.Robert Burns (1785)

 Insanity is doing the same thing over and over again and expecting different results.

-Of the 50% of U.S. adults who will make New Year’s resolutions tonight or tomorrow (often nursing dismal hang-overs), only 10% are predicted to actually keep them.
+And the stats that Charlie Brown would hate?
+If current trends continue, 66% of adults who make New Year’s resolutions tonight or tomorrow (often nursing dismal hang-overs), will fail to achieve them.
 I haven’t found stats on how many folks make the same old resolutions year after year.
-I sure do.
+I still penned a few in 2021, despite my resolution last year to stop making them.

 On December 31 of each successive year, I pulled out the file and dug back through the slowly accreting sedimentary layers of the past years’ personal promises.
-I could have conserved ink and paper by simply copying the first list.
-The only goal that I accomplished consistently was completing an endurance bicycling event south of South Lake Tahoe.
-Many of the others had been crushed under the wheels of the Rose Parade floats.
-The hangers-on had fallen out of the open tailgate of my life’s pick-up by the end of Q1.
+I could have conserved ink and index cards by simply copying the first list.
+The only goal that I was able to accomplish consistently was to complete an endurance bicycling event south of South Lake Tahoe.
+(I trained for it again in 2021, but it was cancelled on the eve of the ride due to the Tamarack Wildfire.
+If you want to make your Higher Power laugh, make a plan.)

-We usually mean it when we wish folks a Happy New Year; “happy” being the phrase’s operative word.
-We then ask for a list of their resolutions, confidently enabling the silly idea that these vows will add to everyone’s happiness.
+We usually mean it when we wish folks a Happy New Year; “happy” being the phrase’s key word.
+We then (pretend to) listen to other people’s tedious list of resolutions, as if their vows will add to everyone’s happiness.
 Wrong!
-Well, ok: The goals that the ten-percenters actually achieve may increase their happiness coefficient.
-But the soon-to-be broken promises we ninety-percenters insanely make year upon year as the ball drops fan the fires of guilt, shame, anger, and self-loathing.
-Hence, my point that making end-of-year resolutions for the coming annum fits Einstein’s definition with elegant precision.
+Well, ok: The goals that the 33-percenters noted above actually achieve may increase their happiness coefficient.
+But the soon-to-be broken vows that we 66-percenters make as the ball drops fan the fires of guilt, shame, and self-loathing.
+See why I call this crazy ritual insane?

 Today did I…